-The analysis resulting from an H&H Study will determine sizing and fish passage requirements for the structure.
-In addition, analysis may recommend a structure type based on site constraints, provided it meets Vermont Codes and Standards for width, depth, embedment, fish passage and hydraulic capacity.
+The analysis resulting from an H&H Study will determine requirements for structure size and fish passage.
+In addition, it may provide recommendations for structure type, based on site constraints, provided the structure meets Vermont Codes and Standards for width, depth, embedment, fish passage and hydraulic capacity.